-Trevor Kerry has been a teacher in primary, secondary and further education.
-He worked for several innovative Government-funded projects, as well as being a teacher educator, LEA senior adviser, and academic.
-He has written more than thirty education texts and is Emeritus Professor of Educational Leadership in the University of Lincoln, UK, and Visiting Professor at Bishop Grosseteste University, Lincoln.
+Trevor Kerry has been a teacher in primary, secondary, and further education.
+He worked for several innovative government-funded projects, as well as being a teacher educator, LEA senior adviser, and academic.
+He has written more than 30 education texts and is Emeritus Professor of Educational Leadership in the University of Lincoln, UK, and Visiting Professor at Bishop Grosseteste University, Lincoln.

 "This book is a must have for every aspiring leader in education!
 Through his vast knowledge and experience in the field of Educational Leadership and Management Prof. Kerry suggests ways how to hone and improve on skills to do the job in a more thoughtful and reflective way."

 M. Bondin, Head of school, St. Benedict College, Malta.

 "Trevor's authority in leadership development shines through the style, and diversity of anecdotal evidence and narratives.
 The parallels between military education, and other sectors, have not been highlighted as overtly in the literature as in this volume.
 The book is a great addition for refreshing policies and programmes in leadership development."